71cj34/71cj34.github.io/README.md

 - `assets`
   - Any non-image assets served from the website.
 Additionally, module-style JavaScript files used throughout the website (such as the font-switching script [`switchfonts.js`](https://github.com/71cj34/71cj34.github.io/blob/7cef1c6b520e2c905e42dee3366dd2e2ab295ecc/assets/switchfonts.js)).
 - `blog`
   - Unfinished blog hub.
 Contains a short snippet of an unfinished article on the Transformers model, before I migrated to writing the articles on proper writing software.
+However, does feature someneat stuff, like an [all-in-one IEEE 754 float simulator html file](https://jasoncheng.me/blog/assets/float-sim-aio).
 - `exif`
   - Unfinished browser app, like [`resize`](https://resize.jasoncheng.me), that gets EXIF data from an uploaded image.
 - `firstyear`